 Spread Eagle Barrens State Natural Area

-Prescribed fires restored this rare bracken grassland barrens on parcels we owned within the Spread Eagle Barrens State Natural Area in Florence County, Wis.
+Prescribed fires restored this rare bracken grassland barrens on parcels we owned within the Spread Eagle Barrens State Natural Area in Florence County, Wisconsin.
 We sold more than 400 acres of that land, which was not needed for utility operations, to the WDNR in 2007.
 We manage the remainder consistent with Natural Area objectives through a perpetual conservation dedication.
 We continue to develop and maintain a geographic information system for the entire Natural Area.
-We adopted this area through the WDNR’s Adopt-A-Natural Area program and the Wisconsin Energy Foundation.
+We adopted this area through the WDNR’s Adopt-A-Natural Area program and the We Energies Foundation.

 Sturgeon River Gorge Wilderness Area